-This study demonstrated the importance of exploiting the speaker-dependent traits observed in the externalization of valence from speech, which led to clear improvements.
+This study demonstrated the importance of exploiting the speaker-dependent traits observed in the expression of valence from speech, which led to clear improvements.
 It also showed that we can personalize SER models by just finding speakers in the train set that are similar to the target speakers.
 The proposed formulation is flexible, requiring only to know the block of data associated with each speaker in the test set.
-This assumption is reasonable since it is straightforward to group data per speaker in many practical applications (e.g., assigning all the speech collected during a call center session to a single user).
-As a future work, we will evaluate more sophisticated methods to assess the similarity of speakers by considering more than acoustic similarities.
-Also, we will explore the use of the proposed adaptation schemes in other deep learning frameworks such as autoencoders, generative adversarial networks (GANs) or long shortterm memory (LSTM).
-Another open question is to investigate adaptation schemes that are effective for arousal and dominance.
+This assumption is reasonable since it is straightforward to group data per speaker in many practical applications As a future work, we will evaluate more sophisticated methods to assess the similarity of speakers by considering more than acoustic similarities.
+Also, we will explore the use of the proposed adaptation schemes in other deep learning frameworks such as autoencoders, generative adversarial networks (GANs) or long short-term memory (LSTM).